mcellteam/Workshop_2016/README.md

 ### Training a model with simple geometries

-`img2slml` is the main function used for training.
-It takes five inputs
+Now, we use `img2slml`, the main model training function. `img2slml` takes five inputs:

-* a flag describing the dimensionality of the data
+* a flag for the dimensionality of the data (2D/3D)
-* images for the nuclear channel
+* nuclear images
-* images for the cell shape channel
+* cell images
-* images for the protein channel (optional)
+* (optional) protein images
 * options used to change default model settings.

 We can use the latter method to train a nuclear and cell membrane model from those geometries.
 The next block shows how to train the model
+(what is the latter method? what kind of model are we training?)

 ```
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%